rschristopher/ischristtrue.com/src/ancient-views/index.md

 And as this trend continued (breaking up families) so too emerged feminist attacks on masculinity.

 Consider that every "wave" of feminism was *proceeded* by erosions to the family.
-At the same time, we see enlightenment-era thinkers rationalizing these problems in Darwinian terms, that in the survival of the fittest men had dominated women.
-As always, the "intellectuals" provide cover for what is clearly a demonic end.
+We saw enlightenment-era thinkers rationalizing these problems in Darwinian terms, that in the "survival of the fittest" men had dominated women.
+As always, the "intellectuals" provided cover for what is clearly a demonic end.

-This ongoing disruption of the natural order (attacking families) results in ancient pagan gender roles -- and resurgence of the old idols.
+This ongoing disruption of the natural order (attacking families) results in ancient pagan gender roles.
 We see today polygamy and
  [sneaky fuckers](https://en.m.wiktionary.org/wiki/kleptogyny)
  and eunuchs (castrated men) and many many disposable men and women.